smatechnologies/ibm-i-agent-docs/docs/commands-utilities/communicate-opcon.md

 appear.
 It will be necessary to update the SMALOOKUP table in the OpCon database using some predefined SQL statements.
-These SQL statements are available to licensed users of the IBM i LSAM from the LSAM PTF resources at SMA\'s FTP server location.
-The SQL statements and installation instructions are also contained with the LSAM\'s PTF post-install instructions, under PTFs 403177 and 403184.
+These SQL statements are available to licensed users of the IBM i LSAM from the LSAM PTF resources at SMA's FTP server location.
+The SQL statements and installation instructions are also contained with the LSAM's PTF post-install instructions, under PTFs 403177 and 403184.
 Please contact SMA Support if any assistance with this update is required.

 The separate purpose and implementation of these two forms of LSAM Feedback are described next.

-[SMA5801 Notification of Job MSGW Status and LSAM Feedback]{.ul}
+[SMA5801 Notification of Job MSGW Status and LSAM Feedback]

-The field code 5801 is fully described in the Configuration topic of this online help, under the topic with the title above, located under the heading of \"Extended Discussion of Parameters.\"
+The field code 5801 is fully described in the Configuration topic of this online help, under the topic with the title above, located under the heading of "Extended Discussion of Parameters."

 In summary, when the LSAM Parameters (main menu, option 7) have designated a valid message queue for the SMA5801 option, then the LSAM will send predefined LSAM Feedback information whenever it detects that a job started or tracked by OpCon is stuck in the MSGW (message waiting for response) status.
-The OpCon job master record shows a special entry in the LSAM Feedback options just for this 5801 MSGW trigger: \"Active job in MSGW status\".
+The OpCon job master record shows a special entry in the LSAM Feedback options just for this 5801 MSGW trigger: "Active job in MSGW status".
 The user can register any form of Event command to be triggered when this category of feedback is received.
 The Event triggered may vary, depending on the nature of the job.

-[5802 User-defined LSAM Feedback]{.ul}
+[5802 User-defined LSAM Feedback]

 When the LFEEDBACK command is used, it sends any text string that the user defines to OpCon for processing according to LSAM Feedback Triggers that were added to the OpCon job master record.
-For the command to work, the type of LSAM Feedback selected in OpCon must be: \"User-defined text from LFEEDBACK command\".
+For the command to work, the type of LSAM Feedback selected in OpCon must be: "User-defined text from LFEEDBACK command".
 In addition, the compare text assigned to each Event definition must match all or a designated part of the TEXT value specified for the LFEEDBACK command.
 For more information about LSAM Feedback, please refer to the **Concepts** online help (scan for LSAM